gsthr logo

 Smoking in Iran

-In Iran, the prevalence of tobacco smoking has been a significant public health concern.
-As of 2022, there were approximately 6,032,121 smokers among the population aged 15 years and older.
-The overall prevalence of adult tobacco use was estimated at 9.5%, with a notable gender disparity: 17.8% among males and 1.1% among females.
+In Iran, smoking is legally permitted, but there are regulations governing tobacco products, including cigarettes.
+Under these regulations, tobacco advertising is strictly controlled, with a total ban on all forms of promotion.
+Cigarette sales and smoking are allowed, but they are not allowed to be purchased online or from vending machines.
+Additionally, health warnings are required on cigarette packaging, there is a minimum legal sales age of 18 years, and there are legal restrictions on smoking in public places.
+A total taxation rate of 25.69% with no excise tax rate are applied to cigarettes.
+The prevalence of tobacco smoking is a significant public health concern in Iran.
+As of 2024, there were approximately 5.8 million smokers among the population aged 15 years and older.
+This shows that the overall current prevalence of adult tobacco smoking was 8.4%, with a notable gender disparity: 16.2% of males and 0.5% of females were current somkers.
 These figures represent a slight decrease from 2020, where the prevalence was 10.2% overall, with 19.2% among males and 1.2% among females.
-In 2016, the adult daily tobacco smoking prevalence was 13.6% with 24.4% among males and 3.8% among females.
-The annual number of deaths attributed to tobacco smoking in 2021 was recorded at 34,676, with 28,632 among males and 6,044 among females.
-Tobacco-related mortality accounted for 6.09% of all deaths, with the percentage higher in males (8.33%) compared to females (2.68%).
+In 2016, the adult daily tobacco smoking prevalence was 13.6% overall, 24.4% among males and 3.8% among females.
+The annual number of deaths attributable to tobacco smoking in Iran was 34,676 in 2021, including 28,632 deaths among males and 6,044 deaths among females.
+This shows that tobacco-related mortality accounted for 6.09% of all deaths in the country, with the percentage higher recorded among males (8.33%) compared to females (2.68%).
 These statistics underscore the ongoing challenge of tobacco smoking in Iran, reflecting a need for continued public health measures to address tobacco health impacts.

 Read articles from Iran